Boyd's syllabic shorthand

 To make up for the lack of characters representing ⟨qu⟩ and ⟨h⟩, the "ux" character can be used for the former, and a symbol similar to ` can be used for h in initial positions and y or ty in final positions.
-There are also symbols for a, e, i/j, and o, being a small left half of a circle, a cursive e, an small right half circle, and an oval respectively.
+There are also symbols for a, e, i/j, and o, being a small left half of a circle, a cursive e, a small right half circle, and an oval respectively.
 The symbol for el can also be used for [l̩].

 Letters and reversal of them, are similar to optical telegraph letters.